caiovpsilveira/Game/README.md

 ## Dependencies
 For third_party libraries, I'm using [SDL2](https://www.libsdl.org/), [GLM](https://github.com/g-truc/glm) and [VulkanMemoryAllocator](https://gpuopen.com/vulkan-memory-allocator/).
 These are already embedded within the project.
-For external dependencies, this requires the Vulkan SDK + Volk (which is included with the Vulkan SDK since 1.3.211).
+For external dependencies, this requires the Vulkan SDK.
 You can download the latest Vulkan SDK [here](https://www.lunarg.com/vulkan-sdk/).

 ## Building
 This project is configured with CMake.
 In-source builds are disabled.